 What are the takeaways from this study?

 The leadership practices highlighted in this study are particularly important in this time of increasing advocacy for anti-racism, anti-oppression, and justice in systems such as education that can reproduce – or help combat – classism, racism, ableism, and social inequities.
 The findings have implications for school-family-community partnership practices, school leadership strategies in marginalized communities, system-level decision-making about the distribution of services and resources for students and families, and ultimately, how schools and education systems can create more equitable schools and communities.

 Click here to read more about the study.

 To read more about the TDSB’s MSIC initiative and GEEC’s research, click here.

-Document citation: Patel, S. (2016).
-School redesign and neighbourhood redevelopment: Knowledge mobilization summary report.
+Cummins, N. & Patel, S. (2021).
+School leadership and family-school-community partnerships: Knowledge mobilization summary report.
 Toronto, ON: School of Early Childhood Studies, Ryerson University.

 This is an ongoing study funded by the Social Sciences and Humanities Research Council of Canada, Partnership for Change: The RBC Immigrant, Diversity and Inclusion Project, Ryerson University, and the Toronto District School Board.